fxleloup/microservice-sandbox/README.md

 - [x] Create Partner service
 - [x] Create a Person frontend with Angular, Jest tested and CDC test with pact
 - [x] Add frontend build to the maven build of person
+- [ ] Make all the docker image deploy to DockerHub
+- [ ] Refactor all the docker compose yaml files to use Dockrhub images
 - [ ] Add error to Rest API test and have a standard to propagate this error
-- [ ] Add pact test in infra-data-rest for BusinessNumber endpoint
+- [x] Add pact test in infra-data-rest for BusinessNumber endpoint
 - [ ] Add an endpoint in BNS to return PNumber format id
 - [ ] Add birth date in person api signature
 - [ ] Add partner info to Case microservice and enable update threw messaging